CodeOfCognition/Honors-Research/README.md

 #### Important Note Before Running Code:
-- All models are expected to be ran in the command line from "working_directory".
-Please make sure you have the following directory structure before running any files.
+- Before running any code, make sure to install the requirements.txt file
-- Before running any models, first run the createWordVector.py and subsequently the cleanCorpora.py scripts once.
+- All models and scripts are expected to be run in the command line from "working_directory".
+Please make sure your directory structure matches that shown below before running any models or scripts.
 - When running scripts/models, input arguments expect flags.
 For example, a file may run as "python3 fileName.py -c data/corpora/myCorpus".
 Run "python3 fileName.py -h" for information about flags and input arguments.

 #### Directory structure